jschultz299/jschultz299.github.io/pages/about.md

 <p>
     I'm originally from St. Louis, Missouri.
     I moved to Ohio in 2013 and earned my Bachelor's degree in Mechanical Engineering from the <a href="https://udayton.edu/" target="_blank">University of Dayton</a> in December 2017.
-I then moved to Cleveland, Ohio the following summer where I entered into my current role, working toward earning my PhD in Mechanical Engineering at Cleveland State University.
+I then moved to Cleveland, Ohio the following summer where I entered into my current role, working toward earning my PhD in Mechanical Engineering at <a href="https://www.csuohio.edu/" target="_blank">Cleveland State University</a>.
 Although I've been in Ohio for almost a decade, I still remain a huge Cardinals and Blues fan!
 I've slowly been converted into a Browns fan as well, which has taught me a lot about my pain tolerance <font face="Segoe UI Symbol">&#128541;</font>.
 </p>